WDI-DTLA-41/project_01_build_a_game/readme.md

 ## Overview

 **SLOT WARS**
-- A Star Wars [?] themed slot machine game
+- A Star Wars themed slot machine game

 **Technologies Used**
 - Built with HTML, CSS, and JavaScript

 **Getting Started**
+- Press "Bet +1" to set your bet total
-- Press the SPIN button to start the game
+- Press the "SPIN!"" button to spin the reels
 - Three matching slots = WIN
-- Press Play Again to reset bet total and start another turn
+- Press "Play Again" to reset bet total and start another turn
-- See what happens when you click the TRY button
+- Press "Start Over" to reset the game

 **Next Steps**
 - Add Betting & Point Counter